 2. Help balance the burden for better work-life balance

-Inadequate compensation is the the top reason high performing and good employees leave their jobs.
+Inadequate compensation is the top reason high-performing and good employees leave their jobs.
 If it has been some time since the compensation structure was evaluated, it is time to bump them up before employees seek better pay elsewhere.

 4. Help employees recharge

-However, even if employees are well-compensated, they will still be more likely to quite if they are continually stressed and overworked.
-Increase the chances of retaining employees by allowing them the freedom they need to balance their work and life.
+However, even if employees are well-compensated, they will still be more likely to quit if they are continually stressed and overworked.
+Increase the chances of retaining employees by allowing them the freedom for work life balance.
 Consider options like flexitime, remote work, on-site amenities and generous paid time off.

 5. Motivate them with opportunities for professional development

 One of the key aspects of job satisfaction for motivated employees is knowing they have the potential for career advancement.
 If employees don’t see a way upward within the company, they’ll make their own way - out the door.

 Keep high performers motivated by having regular discussions with them about in-house growth prospects, help them map out a possible career path, and let them know about the company’s willingness to invest in their professional growth.